-The ties between the figures appearing in the book and the American Jewish arena represent the tip of an iceberg: between the two world wars a dramatic shift took place in the reciprocal relations between US Jewry and Jewish communities in Europe.
+The ties between the figures appearing in the book and the American Jewish arena represent the tip of an iceberg: between the two world wars, a dramatic shift took place in the reciprocal relations between US Jewry and Jewish communities in Europe.
 During World War i, and even more so after the war ended, American Jewish organizations became increasingly involved with Jewish communities in Europe generally and in Central and Eastern Europe in particular.
 This increased engagement was facilitated by an improvement in the socioeconomic status of the Jewish immigrant community in the United States.
 The process of empowerment that the American Jewish community underwent is attributable to the rapid integration of second- and third-generation East European Jewish immigrants in the economy and social fabric of major urban centers, particularly on the East Coast.
 Despite inherent tensions between the East European immigrant community and American Jewish elites from German-speaking territories, the two communities underwent a process of unification.
 Distinct illustrations of this process include the American Zionist movement and the Jewish Reform movement.
 Abba Hillel Silver, for example, was born to an Orthodox Jewish family in Lithuania and at age eleven immigrated to the United States, where in 1917 he was appointed as rabbi of the Jewish community in Cleveland – one of the prominent Reform communities in the United States, whose membership comprised a considerable proportion of immigrants from German-speaking territories.
 Conversely, Supreme Court Justice Louis Brandeis, whose family had emigrated from Prague, served as president of the Zionist Organization of America, the vast majority of whose members in the US belonged to the Eastern European Jewish immigrant community.
-The integration of Eastern European immigrants, in combination with the growing status of American Jewish elites from German-speaking countries and American society’s willingness accept and accommodate US Jews’ community activism, created a unique range of possibilities for meaningful ethnic Jewish activity in the American arena and in Europe.
+The integration of Eastern European immigrants, in combination with the growing status of American Jewish elites from German-speaking countries and American society’s willingness to accept and accommodate US Jews’ community activism, created a unique range of possibilities for meaningful ethnic Jewish activity in the American arena and in Europe.
 The power of the Jewish community in United States was particularly striking in light of the events in Europe during the inter-war period.
 The situation in post-World War i Europe subjected the Western European Jewish communities to a continuous state of political and economic weakness.
 Meanwhile, Jewish communities in Eastern and Central Europe were in a constant and ever-increasing state of crisis throughout the inter-war period.
-The Nazi rise to power in Germany in 1933 accelerated these trends and exacerbated the situation, leading to their dramatic culmination following the outbreak of World War ii.
+The Nazis’ rise to power in Germany in 1933 exacerbated the situation and accelerated these trends, leading to their dramatic culmination following the outbreak of World War ii.

 Rogers Brubaker has described the difficult and complex challenges facing voluntary organizations that represent ethnic minorities scattered across different countries.
 These organizations seek to take practical action on behalf of their community while also being seen as the exclusive representatives of most members of a particular ethnic minority.
-In Brubaker’s view that cannot actually happen, for two reasons.
+In Brubaker’s view, this is impossible in practice for two reasons.
 First, the great diversity that typically characterizes an ethnic group does not allow for uniform representation.
 Second, members of the ethnic group are dispersed across various countries and primarily concerned with existential problems not necessarily linked to their belonging to a minority.
 Even if their existential problems are related to the realities of life as an ethnic minority, the needs of ethnic minorities vary significantly across different countries.
 In fact, at times these needs discernibly vary among members of an ethnic group even within the boundaries of one state because of socioeconomic differences among members of the group.